Genetalks/gtz/README.md

 	##### 1) Process B

 	   i.
 If the in.gtz in process A is the version of the high-multiplier compression file of gtz 1.x.x, then Process B requires the corresponding rbin file, then there are two ways to work:

-	   If IN.GTZ in Process A is a high-magnification compressed file, procedure B requires the corresponding Rbin file, and there are two ways to work:
 	   Mode one:
 	       You have the Rbin file locally and specify the path of the file with the following environment variables: